 He has recently returned from the United Kingdom, where his PhD at Goldsmiths, University of London investigated archival records of the acting of Shakespeare at the Royal Shakespeare Company, The National Theatre and Shakespeare’s Globe, and his original practice-based research developed new techniques for actors working on late Shakespeare.

 While in London, Christopher continued to champion Australian theatre on the world stage.
 With Wayne Harrison AM, he brought Alan Seymour’s classic Australian play The One Day of the Year back to the London stage for the centenary of the Gallipoli campaign in 2015, in a production starring iconic Australian actor Mark Little and in 2020 transformed the production into a live-streaming event for the Australian High Commission’s ANZAC Day commemorations co-starring Kerry Fox and Daniel Monks.
 In 2017, he directed the West End premiere presentation of Adelaide singer-songwriter Amity Dry’s The (M)other Life at the historic Wyndham’s Theatre.
-The work continues in development and is slated for an Australian tour in 2022.

 PhD in Theatre and Performance - Goldsmiths University of London (2019) - 'Hear My Soul Speak' - Finding Prospero in the Verbal Music of Shakespeare's The Tempest.